 Best For: Executive headshots, leadership pages, and high-level bios.

-3. Standing with Arms in Front
+Pose 3: Standing with Hands Clasped in Front

 If you're aiming for something a little softer and more relaxed, standing with your arms in front is a great choice.
 Unlike the crossed-arm pose, this one feels more open and approachable.
 It shows you're grounded, present, and comfortable in your skin.
 As you stand, your arms come together gently in front of your body, either clasped or loosely held.
 This subtle shift can make you appear thoughtful and sincere.